_1777553927863.webp&w=828&q=75)

 As mentioned, Income Tax Notice under Section 143(2) of the Income Tax Act 1961 is issued when the assessing officer identifies a mismatch or discrepancy in your ITR.
 The following are some situations in which the notice can be issued.

-- A major inconsistency between Form 26AS (or) AIS.
+- A major inconsistency between Form 26AS and AIS.

-- The turnover calculated as per the tax audit report does not match the turnover as per the GST records.
+- Turnover reported in the tax audit report not matching GST records.

-- As per the registrar's records, property sale transactions are not disclosed in the ITR.
+- Property transactions or other income not disclosed in the ITR.

 Types of Notices u/s 143(2)